Engine > Valve clearance adjustment on Austin Mini

 Op 07

-Insert the large flathead screwdriver into the bellhousing orifice.
+Insert the large flathead screwdriver into the torque converter housing orifice.

-Check that the crankshaft turns when levering on the teeth of the flywheel ring gear.
+Check that the crankshaft turns when levering on the teeth of the starter motor ring gear.

 Yes, it's tedious to say the least.
 But I warned you.